 Joining Farmobile in 2017, he has combined his passion for agriculture and technology; first by serving on the product team and now, leading customer operations.
 Nathan is dedicated to delivering technology solutions that meet agriculture’s challenges and helping family farms to succeed and grow.
 He lives in Lee’s Summit, MO with his wife and two children.

-Prior to joining Farmobile, she was a partner in Husch Blackwell LLP’s Kansas City office.
-Well-known for her legal accomplishments in food and agribusiness, while in private practice, Joan counseled clients on intellectual property and licensing matters, food safety regulations, and data privacy.
+Prior to joining Farmobile, Joan was a partner in Husch Blackwell LLP’s Kansas City office.
+Well-known for her legal accomplishments in food and agribusiness, while in private practice, she counseled clients on intellectual property and licensing matters, food safety regulations, and data privacy.
 She also is a seasoned intellectual property and commercial trial attorney.

 Joan has repeatedly been recognized by Super Lawyers in the area of intellectual property litigation and has been named one of the top 50 female attorneys in Kansas and Missouri and top 100 attorneys in the Kansas City metropolitan area.
 Joan is involved in a leadership role with the American Bar Association’s Section of Litigation.

 A tireless advocate for farmers’ data rights, Joan is a frequent speaker at AgTech conferences.